Therapy for Perimenopause and Menopause

 “This sort of experience defies all our notions about gradually growing older without a hitch, just doing what we do better and better, giving and taking as we please while becoming wise and beneficent.
 Instead, it seems that in order to know and exercise real wisdom in forthcoming stages, we must first be taken to some outer reach, some distant shore very far from our perceived identity.
 This is a journey of the soul, a struggle to keep body and spirit together.” - Davis and Leonard

-Often with the shifts that come with perimenopause and menopause we can stay in a state of overwhelm, fear, reactivity, defensiveness, and denial.
+Often with the shifts that come with perimenopause and menopause we feel a sense of loss and can stay in a state of overwhelm, fear, reactivity, defensiveness, and denial.
 Many of us harshly judge ourselves and the overwhelm we feel.

 You may be experiencing: